 2. Go all out on the multimedia content when responding to RFPs

-If you’re reading this post, then you’re probably already using microsites to send RFP responses or are thinking that it’s time to use something that can spruce up your current file-based process.
+If you’re reading this post, then you’re probably already using microsites to send RFP responses or are thinking that it’s time to use something that can spruce up your current file-based request for proposal response format.

 Nobody has PDFs as their RFP response format of choice.
 In fact, no one enjoys reading reams of text whether in PDF or some other format.
 That goes for those who are evaluating your bid responses too.
 Make their job as interesting as possible by injecting a bit of variety into what can otherwise feel like a very staid format: